stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > If you're trying to plan all this stuff beforehand you'll never get it done.
 It is emergent behaviour.
 As you are emerging and discovering what your information requirements are - you are discovering your Canon.
 It is a living document.

+> An organic, emergent process is already happening - [32.27](https://youtu.be/wnVupMQtjp4?t=1947) -  **Stephen Rowan**

+> For example people are including each other in HOLON channels in order to achieve transparency.

+> In emergent behaviour, you need something - you make the connection -  **Rich Kopcho**

+> Does'nt an infrastructure for distributed information already exist ? - [33.11](https://youtu.be/wnVupMQtjp4?t=1991) -  **Dan Verowski**